About Amalie

 WHAT A SCOT WANTS, Entangled Publishing, August 2019

-Readers can expect multi-layered stories that will introduce them to completely different worlds, whether that’s across an ocean or beneath it, or in a different universe, or in a different lifetime.
-In my novels, my characters face a range of conflicts like fitting in and being true to who you are, like love, loss, and fighting for what you believe in.
-My books have a number of relevant themes that most readers will identify with–whether it’s changing your stars or loving someone from a different class or not giving up when life breaks you down.
-Most of all, I hope that my stories make my readers feel something or make them look at things in a different way.
-Sometimes a minute shift in perspective can make all the difference.
+Readers can expect multi-layered, inclusive stories, whether that’s across an ocean or beneath it, or in a parallel universe, or in a different era.
+In my novels, my characters face a range of conflicts like love, friendship, found family, loss, adversity, being true to who you are, and advocating for yourself.
+Most of all, I hope that my stories make my readers feel seen and valued, or make them think about things in a different way.
+I believe in Happy Ever After FOR ALL because love makes space for everyone.

-Like my children, I love them all equally.
+Like my children, I love them all the same.
 Truth.

 ABOUT ME

-I grew up in Trinidad – an area of the world full of folklore and mysticism … talk about a great foundation for dreaming, reading and writing fantasy!
-My background is Indian, Middle Eastern, Chinese, and French.
-On a side note, I married an Australian man who is three quarters Scot and one quarter English so our kids are French, Middle Eastern, Indian, Chinese, Scottish, English, Trinidadian, Australian Americans!
+I grew up in Trinidad & Tobago in the Caribbean.
+My background is a racial mix of Indian, Middle Eastern, Chinese, and French Creole.
+On a side note, I married an Australian man who is three quarters Scot and one quarter English so our kids are Indian, Middle Eastern, Chinese, French Creole, Scottish, English, Trinidadian, Australian Americans!
 Holy salad dish, Batman.

-Yes, you can find me on both!
+Yes, you can find me on all!
 Click on the “Connect With Me” icons on the right side of this page.
-I love to meet new people via social media.

-I wanted to travel, which I did.
+I wanted to travel the world, which I have.
 And I wanted to write, which I’m doing.

 I read, and I indulge my love for good food.
-I also enjoy ocean surfing or any outdoor sports, and I’m addicted to movies.
+I also enjoy ocean surfing or any outdoor sports, kick-boxing, and going to the movies.
 I also like spending time with my family.

 Ghosts and clowns.
 They freak me out.
 If a ghost-clown haunted me, I would probably pee my pants.